Is it possible for a substance to be both a poison and an elixir?

 One truism about alcohol is that heavy and long-term use is detrimental to your health, particularly in the physiological realm.

 Consider this point from the Harvard School of Public Health: Ethanol, the active ingredient in alcohol, influences the stomach, heart, brain, liver, and gallbladder.
-It also impacts lipid levels and inulin in the blood.
+It also impacts lipid levels and insulin in the blood.

 In hard terms, heavy alcohol use and binge drinking can cause: